abela12/simple_shell/README.md

 ```
 $|
 ```
 Where you will get a prompt in the shape of a dollar sign so you can start typing commands into your shell.
-Agood example of how it should execute is the command shown above were the user enters 'ls' and then gets a list of the directory contents.
+A good example of how it should execute is the command shown above were the user enters 'ls' and then gets a list of the directory contents.
 ## Function Prototypes:

 Brief description of functions contained in project: